 Here’s an example.
-For a round trip flight from New York to Paris, the cheapest flight I found during a random week in July was $424.
+For a round trip flight from New York to Paris, the cheapest flight I found in July was $424.
 Firstly, that is extremely cheap for a July flight to Paris.
 Still, that price is significantly higher than the low season price.

 On a random week in November, I found a flight for $256 on the same flight route.
 This just goes to show that some flexibility in your dates can save you hundreds of dollars.

 Here are the exact flights that I just mentioned:

 Now, to be completely transparent, this is definitely inflated because of how soon that date is to now.
-We’ll talk more about that later, but the point is that the prices can be really high, and I would say anything over $3,000 would be a decent price for this route during high season.
+We’ll talk more about that later, but the point is that the prices can be really high.
+I would say anything over $3,000 would be a decent price for this route during high season.

 Here are those Australia flights:

 If your dates are restricted, you can still use this piece of advice!
 While summer is high season for most places in the northern hemisphere, it is the low season on the other side of the equator.
 In low season, you can sometimes book a flight all the way to Argentina (10+ hours from New York) for cheaper than a flight to Europe (8+ hours).

-2. Consider Flying To and From Major Hub Airports
+2. Consider Flying to and from Major Hub Airports

 If you’re willing to travel a bit further to get to your nearest hub airport, you could save hundreds of dollars.
 While it might cost you a bit of money and time to get to that hub airport, it can save you even more money and time with cheaper prices and more direct flights.

-While getting to the San Diego airport is very easy if you live in San Diego, the flights will be substantially more expensive than they would be from Los Angeles, simply because of the supply concept I explained earlier.
-On a flight to Mexico City from San Diego in August of this year, your cheapest option would be $470 with a stop in Phoenix.
+While getting to the San Diego airport is very easy if you live in San Diego, the flights will be substantially more expensive than they would be from Los Angeles.
+This is simply because of the supply concept I explained earlier.
+To Mexico City from San Diego in August, your cheapest option would be $470 with a stop in Phoenix.

 So by traveling an extra hour and a half to get to LAX you actually save 3 hours of layover time and $254, which is a 55% discount!

-There are often buses that run from towns and cities within a several hour radius from the major airports, too, and finding one of these can save you even more money on parking.
+There are often buses that run from towns and cities within a several hour radius from the major airports.
+Finding one of these can save you even more money on parking.
 Check out this link for a list of the busiest airports in the US.

 3. Plan Your Trip Around Your Flight, Not the Other Way Around